 There are many organisations that offer free employment and financial support, from CV and interview skills to starting your very own business.
 There are also organisations that advertise positions specifically aimed at Service spouses and partners.

 CTP is a partnering agreement between the Ministry of Defence and Right Management Ltd that provides resettlement services for those leaving the Armed Services.

 Forces Families Jobs (FFJ)

-FFJ is a Tri-Service platform to enable family members of serving personnel to have a ‘one stop shop’ where they can apply for jobs directly with employers who have signed the Armed Forces Covenant as well as find signposting to other career and training opportunities.
-The site will launch for families in September, and there will be a soft launch for employers this July.
+FFJ is a Tri-Service platform to enable family members of serving personnel to have a ‘one-stop shop’ where they can apply for jobs directly with employers who have signed the Armed Forces Covenant as well as find signposting to other career and training opportunities.
+Listen to this podcast to find out more about the platform.
+Click here to read about the success stories.

 Recruit for Spouses (RfS)